 During a quarter century with the Community Foundation for Greater Atlanta, Cremin oversaw an innovative suite of programs serving local arts organizations—including the Metropolitan Atlanta Arts Fund, which she helped found to support small to midsized groups.

 Performing together since high school, Amy Ray and Emily Saliers released a self-titled record for Epic in 1989 that became the first of six consecutive gold- and/or platinum-certified albums.
 One of the most successful folk duos in history, they have enjoyed a 35-year career that began in clubs around their native Atlanta.
-Their most recent album, Look Long, was released in 2020.

 Now retired from his longtime role as artistic director of the Theatrical Outfit, Key has appeared on many national stages as well as those of the Alliance Theatre, Kenny Leon’s True Colors Theatre, and the Atlanta Opera.
 He has received the Governor’s Award in the Humanities and the Georgia Arts and Entertainment Legacy Award.